0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #28	What is the 8-byte word hidden in the ransomware process's memory?

-so we can think about this as it might be hidden in Heap. so what is Process Heap? it is an area of pre-reserved computer main storage ( memory ) that a program process can use to store data in some variable amount that won't be known until the program is running. then we will use volshell and set the context at the process `3140`.we can use another way by Printing active processes in a table view using `ps()` then we can get the virtual address of the process `0xffffba03419b7800` then we can use cc(0xffffba03419b7800) to make the current context at `svchost.exe`.
+So we can think about this as it might be hidden in Heap.
+So what is Process Heap?
+It is an area of pre-reserved computer main storage ( memory ) that a program process can use to store data in some variable amount that won't be known until the program runs.
+Then we will use volshell and set the context at the process `3140`.we can use another way by Printing active processes in a table view using `ps()`.
+Then we can get the virtual address of the process `0xffffba03419b7800`.
+Then we can use cc(0xffffba03419b7800) to make the current context at `svchost.exe`.

 ```
 >>> ps()